Constitutional Council (France): Overview

-Examination of laws by the Council is compulsory for some acts, such as for organic bills, those which fundamentally affect government, and treaties, which need to be assessed by the Council before they are considered ratified (Article 61-1 and 54).
-Amendments concerning the rules governing parliamentary procedures need to be considered by the Council as well.
-Guidance may be sought from the Council in regard to whether reform should come under statute law (voted by Parliament) or whether issues are considered as règlement (regulation) to be adopted with decree of the Prime Minister.
-The re-definition of legislative dispositions as regulatory matters initially constituted a significant share of the (then light) caseload of the Council.
+Examination of laws by the council is compulsory for some acts, such as for organic bills, those which fundamentally affect government, and treaties, which need to be assessed by the council before they are considered ratified (Article 61-1 and 54).
+Amendments concerning the rules governing parliamentary procedures need to be considered by the council as well.
+Guidance may be sought from the council in regard to whether reform should come under statute law (voted by Parliament) or whether issues are considered as règlement (regulation) to be adopted with decree of the prime minister.
+The re-definition of legislative dispositions as regulatory matters initially constituted a significant share of the (then light) caseload of the council.

-In the case of other statutes, seeking the oversight of the Council is not compulsory.
-However, the President of the Republic, the President of the Senate, the President of the National Assembly, the Prime Minister of France, 60 members of the National Assembly, or 60 Senators can submit a statute for examination by the Council before its signing into law by the President.
-In general, it is the parliamentary opposition that brings laws that it deems to infringe civil rights before the Council.
+In the case of other statutes, seeking the oversight of the council is not compulsory.
+However, the president of the republic, the president of the Senate, the president of the National Assembly, the prime minister, 60 members of the National Assembly, or 60 Senators can submit a statute for examination by the council before its signing into law by the president.
+In general, it is the parliamentary opposition that brings laws that it deems to infringe civil rights before the council.

-Another task, of lesser importance in terms of number of referrals, is the reclassification of statute law into the domain of regulations on the Prime Minister's request.
-This happens when the Prime Minister and his government wish to alter law that has been enacted as statute law, but should instead belong to regulations according to the Constitution.
-The Prime Minister has to obtain reclassification from the Council prior to taking any decree changing the regulations.
-This, however, is nowadays only a small fraction of the Council's activity: in 2008, out 140 of decisions, only 5 concerned reclassifications.
+Another task, of lesser importance in terms of number of referrals, is the reclassification of statute law into the domain of regulations on the prime minister's request.
+This happens when the prime minister and his government wish to alter law that has been enacted as statute law, but should instead belong to regulations according to the Constitution.
+The prime minister has to obtain reclassification from the council prior to taking any decree changing the regulations.
+This, however, is nowadays only a small fraction of the council's activity: in 2008, out 140 of decisions, only 5 concerned reclassifications.

 Enactment of legislation

-This article refers extensively to individual articles in the Constitution of France.
-The reader should refer to the official translation of the Constitution on the site of the French National Assembly.
-Another recommended reading is the Constitutional Council overview on the Council web site.

-The Government of France consists of an executive branch (President of the Republic, Prime Minister, ministers and their services and affiliated organisations); a legislative branch (both houses of Parliament); and a judicial branch.
+The Government of France consists of an executive branch (President of the Republic, prime minister, ministers and their services and affiliated organisations); a legislative branch (both houses of Parliament); and a judicial branch.

 The judicial branch does not constitute a single hierarchy: